 The assessment at Arrowsmith School Peterborough is conducted by Jill Marcinkowski, the Principal and Rob Gunning the Vice-Principal.

-We will arrange a meeting with you approximately four to six weeks after the assessment is complete to discuss the results.
+We will arrange a meeting with you approximately three to five days after the assessment is complete to discuss the results.

 This meeting will take about an hour at which time we will provide you with a written learning profile describing the strengths and weaknesses in the specific learning areas that have been assessed.
 For a list of the cognitive areas assessed, please view our Description of Learning Dysfunctions Addressed and our Chart of Learning Outcomes.